Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Methods

-In the voting context, $C$ denotes the number of candidates contesting in a constituency, and each voter casts a vote in favour of exactly one of these candidates.
-Here, $n_j$ represents the number of voters whose votes are counted in the $j^{th}$ round, while $N_j$ denotes the cumulative number of votes counted up to the $j^{th}$ round.
-Similarly, $\X_{j}$ shows the number of votes received by the candidates on the $j^{th}$ round, and $\Y_{j}$ represents the cumulative votes up to that round.
-We can use our method to find the probability of winning for any particular candidate, as well as the expected margin of victory, given the counted votes till round $j$.
-In this case, the measurable functions of interest are: $h_{1,i}(\Y_K)=\mathbb{I}(Y_{iK} > \max_{l\ne i} Y_{lK})$ and $h_2(\Y_K)=\Y_K^{(1)} - \Y_K^{(2)}$, where $\mathbb{I}(\cdot)$ denotes the indicator function, and $\Y_K^{(1)}$ and $\Y_K^{(2)}$ respectively denote the first and second order statistics of $\Y_K$.
+If we focus on the aforementioned voting context of Bihar (or, the USA), $C$ stands for the number of candidates contesting in a constituency (or, a state), and each voter casts a vote in favour of exactly one of these candidates.
+Here, $n_j$ represents the number of voters whose votes are counted in the $j^{th}$ round (or, the $j^{th}$ county), while $N_j$ denotes the corresponding cumulative number of votes.
+Similarly, $\X_{j}$ shows the number of votes received by the candidates in the $j^{th}$ round (or, the $j^{th}$ county), and $\Y_{j}$ represents the corresponding vector of cumulative votes.
+We can use our method to find the probability of winning for the $i^{th}$ candidate, given the counted votes from the first $j$ number of rounds (or, counties).
+In this case, the measurable function of interest is $h_{1,i}(\Y_K)=\mathbb{I}(Y_{iK} > \max_{l\ne i} Y_{lK})$, where $\mathbb{I}(\cdot)$ denotes the indicator function.
+Similarly, using the function $h_2(\Y_K)=\Y_K^{(1)} - \Y_K^{(2)}$, where $\Y_K^{(1)}$ and $\Y_K^{(2)}$ respectively denote the first and second order statistics of $\Y_K$, we can predict the margin of victory as well.

-Next, for the sales forecasting problem, $C$ denotes the number of competing brands in a certain product category.
-The customers exercise their choices in selecting one of the brands in individual purchases.
-The aggregate (e.g.\ weekly) sales data is tracked, with $\X_{j}$ (resp.\ $\Y_{j}$) showing the (resp.\ cumulative) sales of the competing brands in (resp.\ up to) the $j^{th}$ week, equivalent to the $j^{th}$ batch in our notations.
-Consider the problem of predicting the market share of the $i^{th}$ brand up to the $l^{th}$ week, based on the data up to the $j^{th}$ week, for $l>j$.
-For example, in a standard setting, one might consider $l=52$, representing the end of the year.
-In this case, the measurable function of interest is $h_{1,i}(\Y_K)= Y_{iK}/N$.
-Further, one can take $h_{2,i}(\Y_K)=\mathbb{I}( Y_{iK} \geqslant \pi_0N)$ to predict the probability of the brand reaching a target market share of $\pi_0$.